 - The uneven layering of adhesive may lead to some fizzes.
 It’s like leaving voids and applying the mud poorly.
 It might then lead to some blisters formation.

 Next time, when you start mudding and taping the wall, be sure you have cross-checked these issues.
-This will make your life a lot easier.
+This will make the process a lot easier for you.

 - DO NOT buy defected, frozen pre-mixed compound.

-- The joint compound is super quality hygroscopic adhesive.
+- The joint compound is a super-quality hygroscopic adhesive.
 So, while mixing it with solids or base materials, ensure a homogenous mixture is attained before applying it onto the wall surface.

 - Check out the consistency of mud before applying.
 After mixing, the compound should look like cake icing and gently fall out from the mixing tub.
 It should be neither too runny nor too crusty.